janmonschke/aweekinthewoods/content/blog/france/gorges-du-verdon/index.md

 ### <a name='section4'></a>Roundtrip to Trigance from Camping Verdon Carajuan
 (11km, 5h, [komoot](https://www.komoot.com/tour/69523556))

-Our lovely hosts dropped us off at **Camping Verdon Carajuan** in the morning, we set up our tents there and decided again to go on a roundtrip hike.
+Our lovely hosts dropped us off at **Camping Verdon Carajuan** in the morning, we set up our tents there and again decided to go on a roundtrip hike.
 The medival village of **Trigance** promised to be a nice destination with an old castle, lovely small streets and a couple shops selling local goods and foods.
 It was at that campsite that we also saw the Verdon river for the first time.
-The river that would be at our side for the final two stages on this hike.
+The river that would be at our side for the next two stages on this hike.

 ![A first glimpse of the Verdon river](./images/04-a-first-glimpse-of-the-verdon.jpg)